Beijing CDC: Flu Prevention Tips for the Season

 Photo via VCG

-Recently, Beijing has experienced significant drops in temperature.
-Combined with dry air and large temperature differences between day and night, the risk of contracting infectious respiratory diseases such as influenza has increased.
-The Beijing Center for Disease Prevention and Control (Beijing CDC) reminds you to stay informed of flu prevention and take sensible measures to protect your own health and that of your family.
+The recent sharp drop in Beijing's temperatures, alongside dry air and large day-night temperature differences, has increased the risk of catching influenza and other infectious respiratory diseases.
+The Beijing Center for Disease Prevention and Control (Beijing CDC) advises everyone to stay aware of flu prevention tips and take sensible measures to keep you and your family away from such diseases.

 What is influenza?